Learn more about our vibrant church community, serving the spiritual needs of Springwood for well over a century.

 Learn more about our patron saint, St Thomas Aquinas.

 WHO WE ARE

 Located in New South Wales, in the lower Blue Mountains within the Catholic Diocese of Parramatta, our Parish is home to the many Catholic families who live in the Springwood area.
 At the heart of St Thomas Aquinas Springwood Parish is a faith community whose foundations date to 1839.

-Today, we are active in ministry, pastoral care and outreach within our Parish as well as the wider Mountains community, including through St Vincent De Paul conferences, an Over 50s Group, Children's Liturgy, Youth Group, Rosary, Choir, Parish Playgroup, Parish representation with the Trustees of Catholic Healthcare, Centreing Prayer, Catholic Womens League and Life Ascending.
+Today, we are active in ministry, pastoral care and outreach within our Parish as well as the wider Mountains community, including through St Vincent De Paul conferences, Children's Liturgy, Youth Group, Rosary, Choir, Parish representation with the Trustees of Catholic Healthcare, Mother’s Prayer Group and STA Ladies Fellowship Group.

 If you are new to the Springwood area and would like to become a part of our Parish community, we look forward to meeting you at Mass, or please feel free to contact us at any time.

 Our Parish Team oversees the running of St Thomas Aquinas parish, including our ministry teams.

 Saint Thomas Aquinas OP (Italian: Tommaso d'Aquino, lit.
 'Thomas of Aquino'; 1225 - 7 March 1274) was an Italian Dominican friar, Catholic priest, and Doctor of the Church.
 He was an immensely influential philosopher, theologian, and jurist in the tradition of scholasticism, within which he is also known as the Doctor Angelicus and the Doctor Communis.
 The name Aquinas identifies his ancestral origins in the county of Aquino in present-day Lazio.